wandyezj/Random/writings/thoughts/api_design.md

 ## Conclusion

-The four aspects explored: Model, Behavior, Structure, and Documentation can all work together to facilitate API accessibility.
+Model, Behavior, Structure, and Documentation can all work together to facilitate API accessibility.

-Following the principals outlined for each concept can help project the desired model from the head of the author to that of the user and make an API more accessible.
+Following the principles outlined for each concept can help transfer the desired model from the head of the author to that of the user and make an API more accessible.

 * [Model](#model)
     * [Employ Existing](#reuse-existing)